input-output-hk/cardano-tutorials/Shelley-testnet/solutions/Exercise-3-solutions.md

 ![network diagram](producer-relay-diagram.png)

 First, we need to setup our __block-producing node__.
-You can build the node from source or maintain a single build on your relay and copy the binaries to you block-producing node.
+You can build the node from source or maintain a single build on your relay and copy the binaries to your block-producing node.
 Just make sure you have consistent versions across them.

 ### Basic block-producing node firewall configuration: